ltdqty/GD-DataViz/README.md

 ---

-## Key Insight
+## Nota bene

 A z-score change of **+0.25** corresponds to an approximate shift from the **50th to the 60th percentile** in psychological wellbeing.
-Many transfer groups achieved even higher improvements.
+Many transfer groups achieved even higher improvements in pyschological wellbeing.

 ---